 The Company also communicates with its shareholders through the Company's Annual General Meeting (AGM) (further detail is provided under the section entitled General Meetings).
-The Chairman makes arrangements for the Chairmen of the Audit and Remuneration Committees to be available to answer questions, if necessary.
-Apart from the AGM, SFC communicates with its shareholders by way of the Annual Report and Financial Statements, by publishing and sending to the shareholders its results on an annual basis.
+The Chairman makes arrangements for the Chairmen of the Audit and Risk Committee and the Remuneration Committee to be available to answer questions, if necessary.

+Apart from the AGM, SFC communicates with its shareholders by way of the Annual Report and Financial Statements and by publishing its results on an annual basis.
 The Company's website (www.farsons.com) also contains information about the Company and its business, including an Investor Relations section.
 In addition, the Company holds a meeting for stockbrokers and financial intermediaries once a year to coincide with the publication of its financial statements.